Property Lien Searches: Why Property Searches Are A Crucial Step For Home Buyers

 Property Lien Searches

-Liens are not uncommon and, because they’re particularly difficult to scrub from the public record, they are easily searchable online.
+Liens are not uncommon and, because they’re particularly difficult to scrub from the public records, they are easily searchable online.
 Search tools are available, but a simple property search can uncover any property or tax liens.
 Using an online service, you can plug in the address of the home you are looking to buy and there’s a good chance the information you are looking for will be available.

 If searching online doesn't help, you can go through physical written records at your county recorder, clerk, or assessor’s office.
 These documents should be readily available, and the individuals working in these offices can help you with your research.